duckduckgo/duckduckgo/README.md

 [DuckDuckGo](https://duckduckgo.com/) is a general purpose search engine.
 We've created a platform called DuckDuckHack that enables developers to write open source plugins on top of the search engine (like [add-ons for Firefox](https://addons.mozilla.org/en-US/firefox/addon/duckduckgo-ssl/?src=search)).
 DuckDuckGo plugins react to search queries and provide [useful](https://duckduckgo.com/?q=%40duckduckgo) [instant](https://duckduckgo.com/?q=roman+xvi) [answers](https://duckduckgo.com/?q=private+ips) above traditional links.

+If you want to get involved in making DuckDuckGo a better search engine, you've come to the right place!

+* If you are a developer, this guide serves as a master jumping-off point for the DuckDuckHack platform.
+* If you are not a developer, but would like to become one to help with DuckDuckHack, we recommend the [JavaScript course at Codecademy](http://www.codecademy.com/tracks/javascript).
+That will help you to get started with the Spice plugin type (explained below).
+* If you have no intention of becoming a developer, there is still a lot you can do at our [ideas companion site](http://ideas.duckduckgo.com/) where you can suggest and comment on plugin ideas such as identifying the best sites and data sources to draw from.
+Similarly, you can submit [issues about current plugins](https://github.com/duckduckgo/duckduckgo/issues?direction=desc&sort=created&state=open].
+Both of these activities are very valuable and will help direct community efforts.

 DuckDuckHack is very much a work in progress.
 Some plugin types have better interfaces than others.
 We will be improving the platform based on [your feedback](https://fiesta.cc/~duckduckhack).
 Our long-term goal is to be able to distribute all DuckDuckHack (and internal) instant answers via the [DuckDuckGo API](https://api.duckduckgo.com).
 Currently [fathead](https://github.com/duckduckgo/zeroclickinfo-fathead) and [goodie](#goodies-overview) plugin types